 My kids, however, love sledding, much so we have even gone box sledding in the summer – but that’s a different post.
 In this part of our series of posts about what to do with a toddler in winter, we’re talking snow sleds.
 We’ll share our favorite winter sleds for toddlers, and we include Amazon affiliate links to our top picks.

 As some of you may know from other posts I’ve written here, there is a large age span between my oldest and youngest children (ten years).
 With my older kids, it never occurred to me to try sledding before they were 6 or 7 years old, old enough to be interested in sledding of their own accord.

 Things are a bit different this time around because not only is my 3-year old interested in going sledding already, but his siblings are equally eager to take him.
-Prior to trying to find a sled for him I had only a vague recollection that such a thing as toddler sleds existed, and in all honesty, this was the only type of sled I thought was made for toddlers was one like the Felxible Flyer, the first on our list.
+Prior to trying to find a sled for him I had only a vague recollection that such a thing as toddler sleds existed, and in all honesty, the only type of sled I thought was made for toddlers was one like the Felxible Flyer, the first on our list.
 It turns out there are many more options though.

 Our Favorite Toddler Sleds